BlueRosy/react/28-reactRouter/README.md

 The main.jsx file is the entry point.
 Open it up and we'll put React Router on the page.
 Create and render a browser router in main.jsx

-逻辑：创建一个router object -> router object has a root path and inside the root path, correlate the child path with components. finally, insert a router into the reactDOM rather than the component itself
+Logic: create a router object -> router object has a root path and inside the root path, correlate the child path with components. finally, insert a router into the reactDOM rather than the component itself

 `router creation method1: create an router object`